 Faculty and Staff

-The Department of Music is pleased to announce new faculty for the 2014-15 academic year.
+The Department of Music is pleased to announce Spring Term faculty for the 2014-15 academic year.

 ALBIN ZAK III, Benedict Distinguished Visiting Professor of Music (Spring) is a composer, songwriter, record producer, and musicologist.
 He holds degrees in composition and performance from the New England Conservatory and in musicology from the City University of New York.
 His research specialties are postwar popular music and the history of sound recording and record production.
 His articles and reviews appear in the Journal of the American Musicological Society, Journal of the Society for American Music, Current Musicology, Notes, and several volumes of collected essays.
 He is the author of The Poetics of Rock: Cutting Tracks, Making Records and I Don’t Sound Like Nobody: Remaking Music in 1950s America; and editor of The Velvet Underground Companion: Four Decades of Commentary.
 His recordings include In the Hurricane, Across the Brazos, By the Side of the Road, An Average Day, Waywardness and Inspiration, and Villa Maria Road.
 He is currently Professor of Music at the University at Albany (SUNY).